 Synthetic Fiber Rugs

 Synthetic fiber rugs, often used in wall-to-wall carpeting, require powerful suction and rotating brushes to effectively remove dirt and debris.
-However, some vacuums may struggle with low-pile synthetic rugs due to their flat texture.
+However, some vacuums may struggle with low-pile synthetic rugs because their flat texture makes it harder to lift dust and hair from the surface.

 Solution: Look for a vacuum with adjustable suction levels and multi-surface brushes to ensure efficient cleaning on both low-pile and medium-pile synthetic rugs.